-Receiving occupational therapy can provide clients with a variety of useful skills, including getting in and out of bed; walking safely through different parts of the home, and performing basic household tasks like cleaning and cooking.
-Therapy can also help assess the client’s environment as well to make sure everything is safe and helpful.
+Receiving occupational therapy can provide patients with a variety of useful skills, including getting in and out of bed; walking safely through different parts of the home, and performing basic household tasks like cleaning and cooking.
+Therapy can also help assess the patient’s environment as well to make sure everything is safe and helpful.

 Whether or not someone needs this type of therapy can be assessed through observations and certain factors.

 - Changed health condition.
 Recent major surgery, significant illness or mobility changes can all create a need to learn different ways to get around one’s home or new ways to be safer.
 Some health conditions may affect different aspects of the body, such as reducing strength.
 Some activities that used to be easy for people may now be painful.
 Some disabling conditions such as a stroke or brain damage also could limit some abilities and skills.
 An occupational therapist can help assess what skills still can be performed or provide training for new ones.